Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Modified Source-Channel Separation Theorem

 This completes the proof of the proposed MSST. $ \blacksquare$

-{\textbf{Remark}:} The sensing process determines the accuracy of the state information acquisition at the encoder, whereas the communication process governs the quantity of information transmitted to the decoder.
-Overemphasis on either process can result in substantial performance degradation.
-For instance, achieving optimal sensing performance alone may not ensure the accurate reconstruction at the decoder due to limitations in the communication channel capacity.
+{\textbf{Remark}:} Intuitively, the sensing process determines the accuracy of the state information acquisition at the encoder, whereas the communication process governs the quantity of information transmitted to the decoder.
+Overemphasis on either process can result in substantial performance degradation of the \ac{sdas} system. \textit{Theorem 1} and its proof quantitatively show the condition (i.e., formula \eqref{theorem}) required to achieve the \ac{sdas} distortion $D$.
+Although the separable condition in \eqref{separablec} is to some extend strong, \textit{Theorem 1} is applicable in most parameter estimation scenarios which adopts MMSE estimator.

+Additionally, \textit{Theorem 1} provides us a powerful tool to investigate the optimal ISAC channel input $\Rv{X}$.
+Specifically, achieving optimal sensing performance alone may not ensure the accurate reconstruction at the decoder due to limitations in the communication channel capacity.
 Conversely, excessive communication capacity may be wasted if the sensory data lacks sufficient accuracy.
-This underscores the need to investigate optimal channel input as well as the waveform design that minimize the CAS distortion.
+This underscores the need to minimize the \ac{sdas} distortion by optimizing the distribution (Section \ref{Pformulation}) and the waveform (Section \ref{WaveformDesign}) in next sections.